Georgia’s denial of legal gender recognition to trans men challenged before European Court

 Keti Bakhtadze (Lawyer), Women’s Initiative Supporting Group

-On 1 August 2017, Georgian trans man Mr D lodged his application before the European Court of Human Rights, challenging Georgia’s refusal to change the gender marker in his official documents.
-Mr D is represented by the European Human Rights Advocacy Centre, based at Middlesex University (London), and the Women’s Initiatives Supporting Group (WISG, Tbilisi).
+Two Georgian trans men, Mr D and Mr K, have lodged applications before the European Court of Human Rights, challenging Georgia’s refusal to change the gender marker in their official documents.
+They are represented by the European Human Rights Advocacy Centre, based at Middlesex University (London), and the Women’s Initiatives Supporting Group (WISG, Tbilisi).

-Mr D’s application to change the gender marker in his official records to reflect his male gender was refused by the Georgian authorities, who argue that he must undergo gender re-assignment surgery before being allowed to do so: such surgery is not provided by the state healthcare system.
-Without documents which reflect his acquired gender, Mr D is subjected to humiliating treatment and verbal abuse whenever he has to show his identity documents, for example when accessing medical care, banking and crossing the border, and is unable to obtain a permanent job and effectively participate in the upbringing of his children.
-Despite recent anti-discrimination legislation, Georgia is a socially conservative country, and Mr D’s situation causes him great anxiety and fear, and has isolated him within his local community.
+Both Mr D’s and Mr K’s applications to change the gender marker in their official records to reflect their male gender were refused by the Georgian authorities, who argue that they must undergo gender re-assignment surgery before being allowed to do so: such surgery is not provided by the state healthcare system or required by law.
+Without documents reflecting their acquired gender, both men have been subjected to humiliating treatment and verbal abuse when they have shown their identity documents, for example when accessing medical care and essential services such as banking.
+Both men are unable to obtain a permanent job and Mr D is unable to effectively participate in the upbringing of his children.
+Despite recent anti-discrimination legislation, Georgia is a socially conservative country, and the situation facing both men causes them great anxiety and fear, and has isolated them within their local communities.

 The Court recently ruled in a French case that the requirement to undergo gender re-assignment surgery for legal gender recognition is in breach of the right to respect for private and family life (Article 8 of the European Convention on Human Rights (ECHR)).
-Mr D similarly argues a breach of his right to respect for his private and family life, in that he should not be required to undergo such a surgery.
-He also argued that he has been subjected to degrading treatment (Article 3 ECHR) and that he has been discriminated against on the basis of his gender identity as a result of the Georgian authorities’ failure to change the gender marker on his official documents (Article 14 ECHR).
+Mr D and Mr K similarly argue a breach of their right to respect for their private and family life, in that they should not be required to undergo such a surgery and that Georgia has failed to put in place a clear legal framework to allow them to amend their identity documents.
+They also argued that they have been subjected to degrading treatment (Article 3 ECHR) and discriminated against on the basis of their gender identity as a result of the Georgian authorities’ failure to change the gender marker on their official documents (Article 14 ECHR).

 Ramute Remezaite (Legal Consultant) and Joanne Sawyer (Lawyer), EHRAC